The Watering Hole, Perranporth: My Honest Guide to Cornwall’s Beach Bar

 Yes, but with a condition.
 It is worth it as part of a beach day, not as a generic pub destination.

-That is the point people miss.
 This is not a pub that happens to be near the beach.
 It is on the beach, and everything good and awkward about it comes from that.
 You get the sea straight in front of you, dunes behind, and a setting that feels far better than most ordinary pub terraces ever could.
-You also get sand underfoot, no parking at the venue itself, and a visit that depends much more on weather, timing, and what is on that day than people often expect.
-The venue’s own practical information is very clear on the basics: it is in the middle of Perranporth Beach, there is no parking at the pub itself, and opening is weather dependent.
+You also get sand underfoot, no parking at the venue itself, and a visit that depends much more on weather, tide, timing, and what is happening there that day than people often expect.

 What it feels like when you arrive at The Watering Hole